Traumatized-ink/zoho-discord/README.md

 - Re-run OAuth flow with broader scopes
 - Check that Zoho API application has correct redirect URI

-**3. Discord bot not responding**
+**3. Discord bot not responding or buttons not appearing**
 - Verify bot token is correct
+- Ensure bot has **Manage Messages** permission (required for interactive buttons)
-- Ensure bot has proper permissions in Discord server
+- Ensure bot has **Use External Emojis** permission
 - Check bot is invited to correct server
+- Look for "✅ Added interactive buttons to Discord message" in logs

 **4. Emails not appearing in Discord**
 - Verify Zoho webhook URL is correct